buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcCableCarrierSegment.md

 # IfcCableCarrierSegment

-A cable carrier segment is a flow segment that is specifically used to carry and support cabling.
+A cable carrier segment is a flow segment that is specifically used to carry and support cabling.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >